 Shine Offline are committed to helping individuals, teams and businesses create healthier digital habits and better boundaries.
 For our own small team we have devised a Team Digital Communications Charter so that everyone is clear on what is expected when it comes to how and when we use our workplace digital technologies.

 Creating a Team Digital Communications Charter will encourage and empower conscious, respectful and purposeful use of tech.
-Clear guidance and open communication ensures colleagues are clear on expectations on them and the appropriate use of their digital tools.
+Clear guidance and open communication ensures colleagues are clear on the expectations on them and the appropriate use of their digital tools.

-We have put together a no-nonsense guide for your team or your business to get you started in setting up guidelines for healthy collective use of technologies.
+We have put together a no-nonsense guide for your team or your business to get you started in setting up guidelines for the healthy collective use of technologies.
 Each business and team is different but we have shared Shine Offline’s commitments under each point and you can find it in full here.

 1. Communications timing guidance

 Deciding what are the standard working hours and requirements within the team will help everyone understand what is expected of them.
 It is especially important that leaders and managers not only model and communicate good digital behaviours in relation to their own out of hours digital communications but also pull up team members who do not adhere to this.
 If the nature of business necessitates 24/7 availability, an agreement and structure should be made to ensure everyone has the opportunity to switch off and recharge.
 Open conversations with clients and other external parties, ideally at the outset of relationships, will help establish these boundaries.